zorkzorkus/ZorkPicUSB/README.md

 * Things are hardcoded in the library and do not depend on the USB configuration.
 * The library is not robust to errors and does not check for them.

-# Whats even working right now?
+# What's even working right now?

 * The device enumerates as high-speed device and is successfully recognized from the OS.
 * A user-defined interface with 2 endpoints of 512 bytes length are configured.